 Much to our surprise and delight, each bag fit inside the compression sack, even the hulking Marmot Col, which looks huge when lofted in its storage sack.
-The ultra light Western Mountaineering Versalite predictably packs down the smallest, with the Nemo Sonic coming in at a close second.
-The Versalite 10 earned the only 10 out of 10 in the review.
+The ultra-light Western Mountaineering Versalite predictably packs down the smallest, with the Nemo Sonic coming in at a close second.
+The Versalite 10 earned 10 out of 10 in the review, as did the equally packable REI Co-Op Magma 10.
 The Mountain Hardwear Phantom Torch 3 stuffs to a very small size, especially considering it's 29.9oz of down, due to its nearly translucent 10 denier shell fabric.
 It also has the best stuff sack (included).

 Bags with a lower fill power down take up the most space.
 The Big Agnes Storm King 0 (650 fill) relies on its integrated pad for bottom insulation and packs down a little smaller than the Rab Ascent 900.
 The Kelty Cosmic Down 0 is the least packable, taking up more room than the Marmot Col and The North Face Inferno -20.